vlikin/beatmycode/js/angularjs/angulartutorial/README.txt

   Shows how to invoke service in the different places(outsite, as controller parameter, by $injector).
 +25.
 Intro to bower
   Bower package manager.
-26. Isolate Scope "&"
-27. Isolate Scope "@"
-28. Isolate Scope "="
-29. Isolate Scope Review
-30. ng-repeat-start
-31. ng-view
-32. ngFilter
-33. ngmin
-34. Promises
-35. Providers
-36. redirectTo
-37. Resolve Conventions
-38. Resolve $routeChangeError
-39. Resolve
-40. Route Life Cycle
-41. $routeParams
-42. $routeProvider api
-43. $scope vs scope
-44. Sharing Data Between Controllers
-45. $templateCache
-46. templateUrl
-47. Testing Overview
-48. The Dot
-49. Thinking Differently About Organization
-50. Transclusion Basics
-51. Understanding Isolate Scope
-52. Useful Behaviors
++26.
+Isolate Scope "&"
+  Parent scope.
++27.
+Isolate Scope "@"
+  Atribute name=value
++28.
+Isolate Scope "="
+  Operator expects an object which it can bind to.
++29.
+Isolate Scope Review
++30. ng-repeat-start
+  ng-repeat with the prefix and sufix.
++31. ng-view
+  Routing.
++32. ngFilter
+  Filter - look at 10.
++33. ngmin
+  It is a tool that minifies the AngularJS code.
+We use the a gulp extension instead.
++34.
+Promises
+  Defining a future chain of steps.
++35.
+Providers
+  The factory and provider, definitions in the different places by different ways.
++36. redirectTo
+  Redirect rules.
++37.
+Resolve Conventions
+  Loads data before view is opened.
++38.
+Resolve $routeChangeError
+  App ctrl with view ctrls. $routeChangeError - the error route event.
++39.
+Resolve
+  The same as 34 + 38. resolve property contains a list of resolvers before a view is rendered.
++40.
+Route Life Cycle
+  The order invoked event is described here.
++41. $routeParams
+  Route Params provider.
++42. $routeProvider api
++43. $scope vs scope
+  Look at 29.
++44.
+Sharing Data Between Controllers
+  Sharing Data by a factory.
++45. $templateCache
+  To set the template
+  *templateUrl: 'zippy.html',
+  *template: $templateCache.get('zippy.html'),
+  To define the template:
+  * <script type="text/ng-template" id="zippy.html"> ..
+  * $templateCache.put("zippy.html", '<div>
+  * Static file.
++46. templateUrl
+  Look at 45.
+-47.
+Testing Overview
++?48.
+The Dot
+  It does not work as expected.
++49.
+Thinking Differently About Organization Assembling the angular project from different objects.
++50.
+Transclusion Basics
++51.
+Understanding Isolate Scope ng-click="var({chore: chore})" - Binding to variable.
++52.
+Useful Behaviors
+  element, bind, mouseenter, mouseleave.

 === FAQ ===
  * DOM manipulation with/without jQuery - https://docs.angularjs.org/api/ng/function/angular.element .